 Myetin® is a chewable or dissolvable tablet, which allows the NAD+ and D-Biotin to provide maximum benefits by largely bypassing the digestive system.

-Myetin® combines the regenerative energy of NAD+ with the healing properties of Biotin to provide cellular level nutrition to the body.
+Myetin® combines the regenerative energy of NAD+ with the nutritional properties of Biotin to provide cellular level nutrition to the body.
 High dose D-Biotin is the naturally occurring form of Biotin which supports the production of the myelin sheath through the production of fatty acid synthesis when administered in high dosages.

 NAD+ provides the energy, D-Biotin delivers key nutrients to the body!

 We believe in the bodies ability to repair itself when given the proper assistance.
 But it takes time to rebuild deficiencies in the body.

 When the underlying symptoms of a disease or problem in the body are addressed (rather than masked by prescription drugs with potentially serious side effects), the body can do amazing things!